 Debuting in: Ninja Gaiden III: The Ancient Ship of Doom

 Foster's accomplice in The Ancient Ship of Doom, H.P.
 Clancy helped trigger many of the events during the game.
 Clancy built the Castle Rock Fortress over the ruins of Jaquio's fallen temple, as he and Foster found a continuous supply of life energy within the ruins; Jaquio's downfall left traces of evil surrounding the site, thus the fortress was built to harvest the energy as a power source, and used it on humans for experiments.
-Clancy later backstabs Foster, pushing Ryu into killing his partner, then merges with the warship expressing his hatred towards humanity, and their warlike tendencies.
+He seems remorseful for this, however, as he eventually recruits Ryu to take down Foster.

 Debuting in: Ninja Gaiden (NES)